-- 7.6.1 Organization and Policies of Risk Management: - 1.
-The company's sustainable development committee selects members according to the functions and professional fields of each department to set up a "risk management team", which is responsible for the identification of various risk factors, so as to identify the relevant risks that may affect the sustainable development of the enterprise, and select the risk management category.
+7.6.1 Organization and Policies of Risk Management:

+- 1. The company's sustainable development committee selects members according to the functions and professional fields of each department to set up a "risk management team", which is responsible for the identification of various risk factors, so as to identify the relevant risks that may affect the sustainable development of the enterprise, and select the risk management category.
 Based on this, management policies are formulated and implemented and reported to the board of directors at least once a year. - 2.
-The company has formulated "Risk Management Measures" to establish a risk warning system for risks that may endanger the company's operations, production and shipments, raw material supply, employee and asset safety, information security, etc., and to minimize the possible impact of risk occurrence through the implementation of risk control in the internal control system. - 7.6.2 Risk Associated with Interest rate and Exchange rate fluctuation, and Inflation - 1.
+The company has formulated "Risk Management Measures" to establish a risk warning system for risks that may endanger the company's operations, production and shipments, raw material supply, employee and asset safety, information security, etc., and to minimize the possible impact of risk occurrence through the implementation of risk control in the internal control system.

+- 7.6.2 Risk Associated with Interest rate and Exchange rate fluctuation, and Inflation - 1.
 Interest Rate: In addition to keeping close contact with financial institutions to keep abreast of current interest rate changes, the company will also refer to domestic and foreign economic trend research reports and observe fluctuations in domestic and foreign benchmark market interest rates to adjust the funding operation in a timely manner. - 2.
 Exchange Rate: The company's products are mainly exported.
-In order to reduce the impact of exchange rate changes on revenue and profit, the specific measures taken are as follows: - (1) When the business unit makes quotations to customers, it should consider the possible impact of exchange rate changes, and adopt a relatively stable and conservative exchange rate as the basis for quotation to protect the company's reasonable profits. - (2) In addition to the natural hedging effect of foreign currency-denominated

-- == - purchases and sales, the remaining foreign currency portion will be exchanged in a timely manner with reference to relevant exchange rate market information and future trends to reduce foreign currency risks. - (3) The company collects relevant information on exchange rate changes at any time, fully grasps the changes in the foreign exchange market, and adjusts the foreign currency asset-liability ratio in real time, so as to reduce the impact of exchange rate fluctuations. - (4) Any foreign exchange operations (pre-purchase of foreign exchange, pre-sale of foreign exchange, foreign exchange, etc.) are only to avoid the exchange risk in operation, and the company does not engage in any speculative transactions. - 3.
-Inflation: Inflation conditions do not have a material impact on the Company's operations and profitability.
-However, the Company will still pay attention to changes in the relevant economic environment and changes in market conditions to respond accordingly. - 7.6.3 Rishs Associated with High-Risk/High-Leveraged Investment; Endorsements, and Guarantees for Other Parties; and Financial Derivative Transactions - 1.
+In order to reduce the impact of exchange rate changes on revenue and profit, the specific measures taken are as follows: - (1) When the business unit makes quotations to customers, it should consider the possible impact of exchange rate changes, and adopt a relatively stable and conservative exchange rate as the basis for quotation to protect the company's reasonable profits. - (2) In addition to the natural hedging effect of foreign currency-denominated purchases and sales, the remaining foreign currency portion will be exchanged in a timely manner with reference to relevant exchange rate market information and future trends to reduce foreign currency risks. - (3) The company collects relevant information on exchange rate changes at any time, fully grasps the changes in the foreign exchange market, and adjusts the foreign currency asset-liability ratio in real time, so as to reduce the impact of exchange rate fluctuations. - (4) Any foreign exchange operations (pre-purchase of foreign exchange, pre-sale of foreign exchange, foreign exchange, etc.) are only to avoid the exchange risk in operation, and the company does not engage in any speculative transactions. - 3.
+Inflation: The impact of inflation on the company's operations in 2023 came from a significant devaluation of local currencies and global inflation effects, which led to a reduction in customer orders and shipments.
+For related countermeasures, please refer to pages 1-2 of this annual report.
+However, the Company will still pay attention to changes in the relevant economic environment and changes in market conditions to respond accordingly.

+- 7.6.3 Rishs Associated with High-Risk/High-Leveraged Investment; Endorsements, and Guarantees for Other Parties; and Financial Derivative Transactions - 1.
 High-risk and High-leveraged Investments: None. - 2.
 Financings provided to others: None. - 3.
 Endorsements/guarantees: None. - 4.
 Policies of Financial Derivative Transactions: